 Wilson Pateras work with clients from all walks of life – helping them chart a clear roadmap to achieve their financial goals.
-Our talented team specialize in accounting and financial advice for complex professions – including the legal category.
+Our talented team specialize in accounting and financial advice for lawyers.

 To better acquaint lawyers with our focused accounting services and wealth management solutions, Wilson Pateras are proud to present our ‘Law in Focus’ blog series.
 This series aims to showcase several senior legal clients we’re proud to represent, answering key accounting compliance questions surrounding the process of becoming partner in a law practice.

 In each blog, Wilson Pateras’ Principal, Mark Forte sits in conversation with senior partners at prestigious Melbourne law firms to discuss their career trajectories.
 In this blog Laura Young, Partner at HWL Ebsworth Lawyers, shares her insights with Mark from the heart of Melbourne’s bustling CBD.

 Mark Forte: Laura, at what point did you know that you wanted to work in the law?

 Laura Young: That’s a good question – I would say I fell into it!
 I wanted to be a journalist but didn’t get into the RMIT course I wanted.
 I achieved the score to get into law school, and I thought that was a good professional foundation.
 I loved the practice of law and soon enough found myself in a commercial firm.
 I started at what is now Herbert Smith Freehills.

 Mark Forte: When you achieved that great score and chose to pursue law, did you have any expectations of your career?